jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 Recursion is well-situated in the functional programming paradigm, a paradigm which promotes a style of programming that is declarative, concise, modular, expressive, and rigorous.
 Functional programming is built on the mathematical foundation of the lambda calculus, where functions can be defined in a recursive manner and can operate on other functions as data.
 These 'higher-order functions' are 'first-class citizens' that can be passed as arguments, returned as values, and stored in data structures.
 This results in  'immutable' objects where data and variables do not change their values once defined.
 This results in programs without 'side effects', that is state changes that are difficult to track and control.
 This in turn makes it easier to reason about code and prove programs to be correct.

 Static type checking is a key additional feature in functional programming languages contributing to functional programming rigor.
-However, functional programming algorithms and data structures in these languages seems to be an entirely separate subject from mainstream 'algorithms'.
-In the JavaScript world typed TypeScript and functional programming, often featuring divide and conquer and recursion, have become very popular recently, for the 'algorithms' embedded in frontend web systems (e.g. in React.js).
-But this is a sort of functional programming-lite, with event-driven Functional Reactive Programming (FRP) being a more purist approach yet to be adapted (RXJS, MobX).
+However, functional programming algorithms and data structures in these languages seems to be an entirely separate subject from mainstream 'algorithms' (Rabhi & Lapalme 1999; Stone 2018).
+In the JavaScript world typed TypeScript and functional programming, often featuring divide-and-conquer-like recursion, have become very popular recently for the 'algorithms' embedded in frontend web systems (e.g. in React.js).
+But this is a sort of functional programming-lite with event-driven Functional Reactive Programming (FRP) being a more purist approach yet to be adapted (RXJS, MobX).
 (Note: Static typing is present in Java, but must be added via a package to Python.
 Since Sedgewick's selection sort implementation featured static typing in Java I thought this was interesting and reproduced it in Python, but did not include it since I judged it to be out of scope.)

-However, divide and conquer can also be applied to non-recursive or imperative algorithms.
+Divide and conquer can also be applied to non-recursive or imperative algorithms.
 Iterative or loop-based algorithms are typical for the non-recursive divide and conquer approach.
 Algorithms can often be implemented either recursively and non-recursively.
 Recursion may not be the most efficient or preferred approach due to the overhead associated with function calls.
+Typical computer hardware and architecture (von Neuman machine) favors an iterative approach over recursion and the program call stack that it intensively employs.
+When 'tail recursion' is employed (e.g. in Scheme), with the function calling itself at the very end of the the function, conversion to iteration via tail recursion elimination can be employed by the compiler as an optimization.

 (Abelson, Sussman, & Sussman 1996; Knuth 1994; Barendregt 1984; Pierce et al 2021)